3D for the Modern Web:

 first and foremost a general purpose HTML5 framework, and not just

 exclusively designed to support 3D content.
 This makes it exactly

-the kind of Web framework that that Declarative 3D and glTF both seek to leverage
+the kind of Web framework that Declarative 3D and glTF both seek to leverage

 via modern web techniques.

 The montage framework currently offers free beta access to its online development tool Montage Studio [MontageStudio 2014]